 Never alter your dose or abruptly stop your prescribed treatment without explicit consent from your doctor.
 Stopping a course of treatment suddenly can cause nausea - either as a withdrawal symptom or a symptom which the medicine was originally treating.

 For serious causes of nausea, or instances of nausea which are caused by medicine, your GP may recommend an anti-emetic (anti-sickness) to reduce your feeling of nausea.

-Treatments for nausea can bought online.
+Treatments for nausea can be bought online.
 Prescription Doctor offers treatments for general nausea and motion sickness.

 Before buying medicines online, it is strongly encouraged to speak to your GP about your symptoms and to determine the right course of treatment for you.

 Copyright © 2013 - 2019 Prescription Doctor.
 All Rights Reserved.